somrajroy/AWS3TierArchitecturewithTFModules/README.md

 2. To access the admin page we navigated to < < ALB DNS > >/phpinfo.php

 ##### Best Practices
-Here are some practices I followed during the project that could be helpful:
+Here are some practices followed during the project :

  - Terraform modules registry: The project leverages the [Official Terraform module registry](https://registry.terraform.io/) to find and apply pre-built modules to provide a turn-key solutions.
 Other than this we can also use modules from the Terraform community.
 Open-source modules saves time, improves security, and give greater